wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 #  States as a function of time and space

-The time-evolution of the probability ampltiude is
+The time-evolution of the probability amplitude is

 $$ i\hbar \frac{d}{dt} \psi(r,t) = H \psi(r,t)$$

-, where H is named the Hamiltonian matrix, or the energy matrix or (if I understand correctly) the ampltiude matrix of the probability amplitude to change from one state to another.
+, where H is named the Hamiltonian matrix, or the energy matrix or (if I understand correctly) the amplitude matrix of the probability amplitude to change from one state to another.

-For example, if we have a system with two states, a simplfied version of two electrons shared between two atoms, as in $H_2$, or hydrogen gas, or co-valent bonds, then the Hamiltonian is a 2 x 2 matrix.
+For example, if we have a system with two states, a simplified version of two electrons shared between two atoms, as in $H_2$, or hydrogen gas, or co-valent bonds, then the Hamiltonian is a 2 x 2 matrix.
 And the $\psi$ is a vector of $[\psi_1,\psi_2]$

 Computing the solution to the [Schrodinger Equation](https://en.wikipedia.org/wiki/Schrödinger_equation) can be tricky, because you must know the number of relevant states to know the vector size of $\psi$ and the matrix size of $H$.
 In addition, the $H$ can be a function of time and space (I think).